Frequency Trails: Introduction

 I generated the waterfall plots using ImageMagick and multiple transparent layers, to work around some issues I had with R and density plot polygons (I'll try again to do this in pure R).

 These can be used to study any distribution type, especially those that include outliers.
 I've been studying latency of up to one thousand distributions at a time.
-These are read from trace files, which contain timing for each individual I/O, and which get large quickly: the input for the 200 server plot was over 100 Mbytes of trace data (generated using DTrace).
+These are read from trace files, which contain timing for each individual I/O, and which get large quickly: the input for the 200 server plot was over 100 Mbytes of trace data (generated using a DTrace script; on Linux, I'd use perf_events or my perf-tools).
 My ad hoc R/ImageMagick/shell/awk process of generating the final image took over ten minutes of processing time.

 For production use, such as in performance monitors, latency heat maps are more practical.